 This is one of our favourite attractions in Alice Springs, having visited it many times over the years.
 Different times of the years, bring different experiences and the evolving Birds of Prey show changes as well with new introductions of birds and on occasions other animals.
 Of course the Nocturnal House is also very special and the place to be when the summer temperature rises.

 Located at the base of Mount Gillen, the Alice Springs Desert Park is your essential introduction to Australia’s desert, showcasing the landscapes, animals and plants of central Australia’s and their traditional use and management by the Aboriginal people.

-Nestled at the base of the spectacular MacDonnell Ranges, the park introduces a new dimension in environmental presentation through the integrated display of the plant, animal and human elements of Australia deserts.
+Nestled into the spectacular West MacDonnell Ranges and at the foot of the iconic Mount Gillen, the the park introduces a new dimension in environmental presentation through the integrated display of the plant, animal and human elements of Australia deserts.
 The introduction to the incredible subtle richness of Australian deserts encourages the further exploration of the regions spectacular network of national parks and reserves.
 It is indeed a a great way to introduce yourself to the area, especially those venturing out on tours through the region.

 The park is divided into three typical desert habitats that include the Desert Rivers, Sand Country and Woodland.
 There are a number of ‘Guide Presentations’, aviaries (including walk-in ones), Nocturnal House, free-flying birds of prey in the Nature Theatre, and Exhibition Centre.